 Sportvereine are by far more popular in Germany than gyms.
-In 2020, 24 million people were a member in one of the 88.000 sports clubs.
+In 2020, 24 million people were a member of one of the 88.000 sports clubs.
 Some sports clubs have a yearly membership fee, others a monthly.
-On average, the monthly membership fee is around 6,30 euros and therefore a Sportverein is a great way to stay fit and active, to meet new people and to save money in Germany.
+The median monthly membership fee is around 6,30 euros and therefore a Sportverein is a great way to stay fit and active, to meet new people and to save money in Germany.

 If you don’t want to settle on one type of sport, you can also take a look at the Urban Sports Club.
 As a member, you have access to tons of different sports facilities all over Europe.

 10. Decide Whether You Want To Pay Church Tax